kbingham/libcamera.org/site/faq.rst

   which are built as dynamically-linked shared objects, and are loaded at run-time.
-Open-source modules are identified based on digital signatures, while closed-source modules are isolated inside a Sandbox environment with restricted acess to the system, reducing the impact of untrusted binary blobs.
+Open-source modules are identified based on digital signatures, while closed-source modules are isolated inside a Sandbox environment with restricted access to the system, reducing the impact of untrusted binary blobs.